 Responses are represented as instances of the case class

 T is the type of the response body.
-When sending a request, the response will be returned in a wrapper.
+When sending a request, an effect containing the response will be returned.
 For example, for asynchronous backends, we can get a

 Future[Response[T]], while for the default synchronous backend, the wrapper will be a no-op,

-If sending the request fails, either due to client or connection errors, an exception will be thrown (synchronous backends), or an error will be represented in the wrapper (e.g. a failed future).
+If sending the request fails, either due to client or connection errors, an exception will be thrown (synchronous backends), or a failed effect will be returned (e.g. a failed future).

 If the request completes, but results in a non-2xx return code, the request is still considered successful, that is, a